IBM/resilient-java-microservices-with-istio/README.md

 Building and packaging these Java microservice is one part of the story.
 How do we connect, manage, deploy, secure and make them resilient?
 How do we enforce policy decisions such as fine-grained access control and rate limits?
 A service-mesh architecure attempsts to solve these issues.
 Istio provides an easy way to create this service mesh by deploying a [control plane](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) and injecting sidecars, an extended version of the  [Envoy](https://lyft.github.io/envoy/) proxy, in the same Pod as your microservice.

 In this code we demonstrate how to build, deploy, connect, and test canary deployments for your Java MicroProfile microservices leveraging Istio service mesh.
-We then show how to configure and use Circuit Breakers, Fault Inection and Retries/Timeouts resiliency features for the application.
+We then show how to configure and use circuit breakers and timeouts/retries resiliency features for the application.

 **Canary deployments**: In most cases, when components are upgraded it’s useful to deploy the new version but only have a small subset of network traffic routed to it so that it can be tested before the old version is removed.
 This is often referred to as “canary testing”.